per1234/esparto/test.md

 Also make sure you choose 1M SPIFFS option for any 4MB device (e.g. Wemos D1 mini etc) or 96K SPIFFS for 1M devices (ESP-01, SONOFF etc)

-# The techniccal stuff - how to use it
+# The technical stuff - how to use it
 ## YOU NEED TO READ THIS FIRST

 Successful asynchronous programming can be a new way of thinking.
 Esparto does not look like (or function like) most other example code you may have seen.
 It is very important  that you read, understand and follow the documentation.
 Esparto v3.0 comes with 46 example programs demonstrating all its features, and every API call.